GAGGIUINO/gaggiuino.github.io/docs/learning/functions-guide.md

   8. The pump should auto prime and continue the cleaning procedure.
   9. A **FINISHED** message will popup when descaling finishes.
   10. Turn off **Brew** switch.
+  11. Retrun to **Home Screen** and select any profile to re-enable brew mode.

 # Settings -> Temp
 <img height="300" alt="Temp" src="manual/04_001_temp.png">